← back

 January 2020

-Started Ph.D. at Purdue University
+Started Ph.D. in Computer Science at Purdue University

 I started my Ph.D. in Computer Science at Purdue University, focusing on systems, networks, and AI/ML infrastructure research.